 Doing laundry in a small space can be frustrating, but it doesn’t have to be.
 There are ways you can overcome the challenges created by a small or nonexistent laundry room.
 By embracing smart laundry storage ideas, keeping unnecessary items out of the space, and thinking creatively, you can revamp your little laundry room in a big way.

 Need some laundry storage ideas to get inspired?
 Here are some great laundry tips to help you make it happen!

 Tip #1: Take a minimalist approach to your laundry room.

 If you don’t have a lot of space to manage your laundry, you should try to keep the amount of stuff stored there at a minimum.
 Don’t need something to actually do your laundry?
 Don’t keep it there.
 You can probably find another place in your home to store many of the items that usually find their way into the laundry room, like:

 - Spare linen and blankets.
 If you don’t have a dedicated linen closet, you may keep your spare sheets, blankets, and pillows in your laundry room.
-Store these in a plastic bin, or better yet, a Clutter Keeper Deluxe Storage Bag Organizer.
-Their rectangular shape is perfect for stacking on the top shelf of a closet or sliding under the bed.
+Store these in a plastic bin or a storage bag.

 - Missing socks.
 As long as you can tell whose socks belong to who, let family members be responsible for their own missing socks.
 Don’t hoard them in your laundry room!